Dev-Legion/stronghands-documentation/docs/source/tutorials/gettingstarted/setup.rst

 Setting Up Your Wallet
 ======================

-When you go to `sushi.com <https://www.sushi.com/>`_, enter the app and click *Connect Wallet*; you will see a list of wallet options to choose from.
+When you go to `Stronghands DEX <https://www.stronghands.io/>`_, enter the app and click *Connect Wallet*; you will see a list of wallet options to choose from.
 For some beginners, this list can be daunting.
 To help out new users to our platform, we will show you how to set up a MetaMask wallet extension on your desktop!

 1. Head over to `https://metamask.io <https://metamask.io>`_.